 In the latest updates, Japan has announced the removal of most of its travel rules for visitors starting 11 Oct 2022!
-So, here’s all you need to know when travelling from Singapore to Japan 👇
+Here’s all you need to know when travelling from Singapore to Japan 👇

 Due to Covid-19 regulations, all travellers entering Japan had to apply for a visa.
-However, with the latest announcements, Japan will be reinstating visa-free travel!
+However, with the latest announcements in October, Japan will be reinstating visa-free travel!

 Travellers from Singapore can once again stay as long as 90 days without going through the hassle of a visa application.